AndoryuRenoa/IsciTrimmer/README.md

 Current Build Notes:

-Copying from certain software(XRDS) causes the software to hang and the iscitrimmer to stop functioning although the UI does not fail.
+Copying from certain software(XRDS) causes said software to hang and the clipboard to be unusable until IsciTrimmer is closed, although the IsciTrimmer UI does not fail.
+(Possible Deadlock?)

 **Currently does not work with Trigger iscis due to ":" currently being stripped**